How Doctors Assess Medical Certificate Requests

 Step 1: Confirming identity and key details

-Doctors usually confirm your identity and basic details (name, date of birth, contact details) so the certificate is accurate and linked to the right patient.
+Doctors usually confirm your identity and basic details, such as name, date of birth and contact details, so the certificate is accurate and linked to the right patient.
 Administrative errors are one of the most common reasons certificates get questioned or rejected, so this step matters more than people realise.

-In telehealth, identity confirmation can also include confirming your location (in case urgent escalation is needed) and ensuring privacy (for example, checking whether you're in a space where you can speak freely).
+In telehealth, identity confirmation can also include confirming your location if urgent escalation is needed and ensuring privacy, for example checking whether you're in a space where you can speak freely.

 Step 2: Understanding the request and the context

-Doctors will usually ask what you need the certificate for (work, university, placement, carer responsibilities) and what dates you believe are relevant.
-This is not about “catching you out”; it's about clarifying the purpose and ensuring the certificate is framed correctly (for example, unfit for work vs fit for suitable duties, or covering an exam date vs covering a recovery period).
+Doctors will usually ask what you need the certificate for, such as work, university, placement or carer responsibilities, and what dates you believe are relevant.
+This is not about “catching you out”; it's about clarifying the purpose and ensuring the certificate is framed correctly, for example unfit for work, fit for suitable duties, or covering a specific study-related absence.

 They may also ask about your job duties or study requirements because “fitness” is not one-size-fits-all.
 A condition that makes a warehouse shift unsafe might not prevent remote desk work, and a condition that prevents standing may still allow seated duties with breaks.